 - The camp culminated in us giving a performance of “We are the World” for our parents and peers.
 I’ve known the chorus to the song ever since.

 Anyways, I didn’t really thought much about the song in the 20 years afterwards.
 But that changed a couple weeks ago.
 I was listening to The Poscast, one of my favorite podcasts, starring sportswriter Joe Posnanski and comedy writer/showrunner Michael Schur.
-Every other episode they do fantasy drafts of dumb things.
+They often do ridiculous fantasy drafts of dumb things.

 In an episode with pitcher Brandon McCarthy as a guest, the three of them drafted singers in “We Are The World,” the 1985 single to raise funds for starving Africans.
 It’s probably the funniest episode of “Poscast” I’ve heard.
 You can listen here (the draft starts at about 44:00):

 I got a little way’s into the draft before I stopped to watch the video so I could have context as they drafted.
-Maybe just because of the context of how I rediscovered the video, but I was immediately hooked.
+Maybe just because of how much I enjoyed the podcast, but I was immediately hooked on the video.
 I’ve probably watched it ten times since.
 (And I still get one of the lyrics wrong when I sing along because I misremember them from my choral camp performance.)

 There’s an astonishing amount of star power in this video, yet there’s a feeling of “authenticity” — that these performers just came as they were, some ostentatious, others just regular Joes.
-It’s hard to imagine something this happening in 2018, not just because of the fracturing monoculture, but because celebrities are so conscious and controlling of their image.
+It’s hard to imagine something like this happening in 2018: Not just because of the fracturing monoculture, but because celebrities are so conscious and controlling of their image.
 (Battle of the Network Stars is the same way.)

 (Quincy Jones and Lionel Richie did produce a 25th anniversary edition in 2010 to raise money for starving Haitians.
 As expected, it doesn’t have a fraction of the charm or personality of the original.
-Though Celine Dion’s show-stealing is an unexpected treat.)
+Though Celine Dion stealing the show is an unexpected treat.)